djmattyg007/freiner/doc/source/custom-storage.rst

-.. currentmodule:: limits
+.. currentmodule:: freiner

 Custom storage backends
 -----------------------

-The **limits** package ships with a few storage implementations which allow you to get started with some common data stores (redis & memcached) used for rate limiting.
+The **Freiner** package ships with a few storage implementations which allow you to get started with some common data stores (redis & memcached) used for rate limiting.

 To accommodate customizations to either the default storage backends or